DAC098/thoughts_server/README.md

 ### File Storage

+TBD

 ### Building

-This will require the OpenSSL libraries and header files.
+The server is capable of running without TLS if it is not needed (termination happening at a proxy and then forwarded to the server for example).
+It can have Rustls or OpenSSL enabled to allow for TLS.
+For OpenSSL to work the libraries and header files will be required to work.
 The [docs](https://docs.rs/openssl/0.10.34/openssl/) for the rust package talks about how to download the headers and libraries.

 As stated above this has currently only been built on Ubuntu Linux.
 Once you have the OpenSSL requirements run

 ```bash
 # development
 $ cargo build --workspace --bins